 Frederick married Eileen Patricia "Pat" McKenna in 1951; the two had five children together.
 Wade married Kathleen Berry Saleeby in 1956; the two had seven children together.
 Their youngest daughter Shirley Libbie Saleeby married Michael Richard Willett on August 7, 1971.
 The couple had two children, Nathan and Evan.

 Scope and Contents

-This collection contains photographs and images documenting the lives of the descendents of Labibee and Rasheed Saleeby after their early-twentieth century immigration to North Carolina.
+This collection contains photographs and images documenting the lives of the descendants of Labibee and Rasheed Saleeby after their early-twentieth century immigration to North Carolina.